vtex-sites/storecomponents.store/README.md

 2.  **Setup env vars.**

-    Chose a store by changing the `vtex.env` file and adding your own custom account name.
+    Choose a store by changing the `vtex.env` file and adding your own custom account name.

 3.  **Start developing.**